instana/ui-notifications/content/maintenance/teal.md

-On *Thursday, June 13*, we will roll out release 275.
+On *Wednesday, 2024-07-24*, we will roll out release 278.
-Rollout for India customers is scheduled to start at *08:00AM* IST!
+Rollout for APAC customers is scheduled to start at *03:00 AM* UTC!